urbit/urbit.org-reloaded/content/using/install.md

 For example, if in your current `urbit` directory you have an `urbit-v0.10.7-<OS>` directory along with a ship directory called `mycomet`, and a new `urbit-v0.10.8-<OS>` binary was just released, then you'd run the following commands from your `urbit` directory:

-First shut down your ship, by running the following in dojo (or `control-d`).
+First shut down your ship, by running the following in dojo (or `Ctrl-D`).
 ```
 |exit
 ```

-Delete the old binary directory from your `urbit` directory:

 **NOTE**: Your ship itself can be reused, only the binary needs to be changed.
 This is why we have the directory structure configured as an `urbit` directory that contains your ship and your binary.
 This structure makes it easy to swap in new binaries.
 If you have your ship *inside* the `urbit-vX.XX.X` directory, move it out before deleting that directory.

+Delete the old binary directory from your `urbit` directory:

 ```sh
 macOS:
 rm -rf urbit-v0.10.7-darwin